hassanhabib/The-Standard/Services/Processings/Processings.md

 Processing services can interact with one and only one Foundation service.
 In fact without a foundation service there can never be a Processing layer. and just like we mentioned above about the language and naming, Processing services take on the exact same entity name as their Foundation dependency.

 ### 2.3 Used-Data-Only Validations
-Unlike the Foundation layer services, the Processing services only validate what it needs from it's input.
-For instance, if a Processing service is required to validate a student entity exists, and it's input model just happens to be an entire `Student` entity, it will only validate that the entity is not null and that the Id of that entity is valid. the rest of the entity is out of the concern of the Processing service.
+Unlike the Foundation layer services, Processing services only validate what it needs from it's input.
+For instance, if a Processing service is required to validate a student entity exists, and it's input model just happens to be an entire `Student` entity, it will only validate that the entity is not `null` and that the `Id` of that entity is valid. the rest of the entity is out of the concern of the Processing service.
 Processing services delegate full validations to the layer of services that is concerned with that which is the Foundation layer.
 Processing services are also not very concerned about outgoing validations except for what it's going to use within the same routine.
 For instance, if a Processing service is retrieving a model, and it's going to use this model to be passed to another primitive-level function on the Foundation layer, the Processing service will be required to validate that the retrieved model is valid depending on which attributes of the model it uses.